rgl/awx-vagrant/README.md

 time vagrant up --provider=libvirt --no-destroy-on-error --no-tty
 ```

 Access AWX at the returned endpoint.
-For example:
+For example, at:

 http://192.168.121.42:30080